 If possible, the protection against continuous transmission shall be checked by inducing a continuous transmission from the beacon under test.
-However, if the beacon manufacturer has determined that this test is not feasible for his beacon, he must provide a technical explanation which demonstrates that his design complies with the specification.
+However, if the beacon manufacturer has

 Any overshoot observed in the modulation index (as illustrated in Figure 2.5 of C/S T.001) can be disregarded if its amplitude does not exceed 10% of the specification limit and its duration does not exceed 10% of a half-bit period.
 This means that the overshoot can be ignored if the absolute value of the modulation index remains within these limits.
 That is, the modulation index may go out of the specification limits (1.0 to 1.2 radians) momentarily following the phase transition, provided the absolute value of the modulation index remains between 0.90 radians and 1.32 radians (1.0 - 10% and 1.2 + 10%), and returns to the normal specification in less than 0.125 ms (10% of the half-bit period of 1.25 ms) after it departed from those limits.
 Any overshoots shall be analysed by the test laboratory and a statement regarding whether they can be disregarded shall be provided as comments to items 4 or 7 of Table F.1.